 The Asia market incorporates many countries with their own cultures, regulations, opportunities and challenges.
 Like the rest of the world, its demand for quality, sustainable, byproduct-derived animal feed ingredients is on the rise.
 Within the Asia market, trends include a shift toward farm conglomerates, a gap in dairy and whey production, a growing population and a changing demand for consumer protein.
 These are monumental factors in the future of feeding people.

 Green Field Solutions’ scientists are leaders in animal nutrition.
 In addition to his expansive background in animal science, Qingping Liu, Ph.D., is an expert in the Asia market.
-We asked our Director of Asia Markets about geography-specific trends and nuances to be aware of in 2021.
+We asked our Director of Asia Markets about geography-specific trends and nuances to be aware of.

 What is your scientific background?

 I have a bachelor’s degree in animal science, and master’s degree in animal genetics from Shanxi Agriculture University in China.
 In 1987, after two years as an associate professor in Shanxi Agriculture University, I came to the University of Missouri – Columbia to pursue a Ph.D. in animal nutrition with a research emphasis in ruminant nutrition.
 Then, I went to the University of Wisconsin – Madison for a four-and-a-half year postdoctoral fellowship.
 There, our research emphasized the effects of nutrition on meat quality, especially effects of Vitamin E, Vitamin C and selenium on beef and pork quality.
 I am an active member of the American Society of Animal Science and American Dairy Science Association.